en

 Kawabun entrance

-Kawabun is a traditional Japanese restaurant that has more than 400 years of history.
+Kawabun is a traditional Japanese restaurant with over 400 years of history.
 Kawabun hosts regular events that showcase unique art forms: like geisha’s dance performances, traditional Japanese parlor games, sword dance performances, etc. These performances are not only about watching, you take part in them, playing parlor games with the geishas and talking with them while they serve you drinks.

 Kawabun (料亭 河文)